 - Spinal cord injury

 Besides physical injuries, victims of head-on collisions may suffer from Post-traumatic Stress Disorder (PTSD).
 Car accidents are a leading cause of PTSD, with symptoms including:

-In Florida, the statute of limitations for filing a personal injury lawsuit is generally four years from the date of the accident.
-That is a longer period than in many states, but it is crucial to seek legal counsel as soon as possible.
+In Florida, the statute of limitations for filing a personal injury lawsuit is generally two years from the date of the accident, which means that it is crucial to seek legal counsel as soon as possible.
 Your attorney must investigate the accident thoroughly, and critical evidence may vanish if the investigation does not start promptly.
 For example, nearby surveillance video may have captured the crash, but most private home and business surveillance systems do not store such video long-term.